Glacier Water at Knight Inlet Lodge

 From Seattle, Washington, USA

 Flying: There are no direct flights from Seattle to Campbell River so connecting through Vancouver is necessary.
 In 2023 air carriers like Delta, American, Air Canada, WestJet and Alaskan Air all had flights between the two cities.
-Once in Vancouver, both Pacific Coastal and Central Mountain Airlines have flights to Campbell River.
+Once in Vancouver, Pacific Coastal Airlines has flights to Campbell River.

 Driving: There are two options for driving between Seattle and Campbell River.